Jell-E/videocaptionbot/README.md

 # videocaptionbot
 ## Instructions
+1. Clone this repository by issuing this command: `git clone git@github.com:Jell-E/videocaptionbot.git`
 1. Get Python (https://www.python.org/downloads/)
 2. Get telepot by executing this command: `pip install telepot`
 3. Fill in your token at 'YOUR_TOKEN_HERE' (e.g.: `TOKEN = '000000000:XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX'`